ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 3. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

+With all the prerequisites met, proceed to the next section.

+> [!TIP]
+> To help you prepare your plan, an example scenario is included in this article.
+See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies).<p>In addition, a workbook is available that you can use to plan and define your segments and policies (and create the PowerShell cmdlets you'll need).
+[Get the workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).

 ## Part 1: Segment users

 During this phase, you determine what information barrier policies are needed, make a list of segments to define, and then define your segments.